toUpperCase78/real-racing-3-vehicles/README.md

 ## My Vehicle Wishlist

-By thw way, I'd like to see these vehicles to be purchasable and driveable in the next updates of Real Racing 3!
+By the way, I'd like to see these vehicles to be purchasable and driveable in the next updates of Real Racing 3!
 So, here's my wishlist:

+- [ ] Abarth 124 Spider
 - [ ] Abarth 500
 - [ ] Alfa Romeo Giulia GTAm
 - [ ] Alpine A110 (2017)